Tauka/yandex-internship-task-2017-fall/README.md

 It is a source code of front end task from Yandex

+### My personal experience details

+- Spent about 8-10 hours
+- Fixing for old browsers and phones is pain (some of them do not even support svg)
+- Hardest part: creating a bar which correctly responds to value
+- Favorite css: transform and flex

 ### Prerequisites

 You have to install sass compiler first